Bltgn/DF-succubus/succubus-prod/succubus-readme.txt

 * Generate fuel for your forges out of thin air.

 # Installation #
-* Install DF 42.03+, using the lazy newb pack is reccomended.
+* Install DF 42.03+, using the lazy newb pack is recommended.
 * Extract the archive in your DF folder, preserving the folder structure.
 * Generate a new world and select a succubus civ to play.